-- Repeated noise violations - Dorm hour or guest policy violation - Use of tobacco, e-cigarettes and vaporizers on campus (e.g., outdoor/indoor cigarette smoking or vaping): - " Trinity Western University is a smoke, tobacco, and vape-free campus.
-Use of tobacco, e-cigarettes, or other sorts of nonmedicinal vaporizers in any form on TWU property, at any TWU-sponsored event, on a TWU-sponsored trip, or in any other circumstance in which the Code of Conduct applies is prohibited.
-Purchase of tobacco by minors and providing tobacco to those under the age of 19 is also prohibited. - Fire safety violations (e.g., candle hazards) - Community disruption (e.g., pranks) - Animals on Campus policy violation - Possession or use of physical and/or intellectual property owned by others without appropriate consent or authority - Non-malicious misusing, destroying, defacing, or damaging University property or personal property - Encouraging, aiding, or conspiring in any prohibited conduct as outlined in the Student Code of Conduct - Unauthorized entry, presence in, or use of University facilities, services, or equipment: - " No student shall use any University computing equipment, facility, network, or system for any disruptive or unauthorized purpose or in a manner that violates any law, University regulation, policy, or procedure.

-- " No student shall use any facility, equipment, or service of the University, or enter or remain on any University premises to which they do not have authorized and legitimate access (this includes entry that is contrary to the expressed instruction of authorized persons and unauthorized accessing of roofs or buildings or scaling the sides of buildings). - " No student shall destroy, misplace, misfile, or render inoperable any stored information such as books, film, data files, or programs from a University or personal library, computer, or other information storage, processing, or retrieval system. - Any student who intentionally or maliciously brings a false, frivolous, or vexatious allegation against any person under this Student Code of Conduct or any University policy.
+- Repeated noise violations - Dorm hour or quest policy violation - Community disruption (e.g., pranks) - Animals on Campus policy violation - Possession or use of physical and/or intellectual property owned by others without appropriate consent or authority - Non-malicious misusing, destroying, defacing, or damaging University property or personal property - Encouraging, aiding, or conspiring in any prohibited conduct as outlined in the Student Code of Conduct - Unauthorized entry, presence in, or use of University facilities, services, or equipment: - " No student shall use any University computing equipment, facility, network, or system for any disruptive or unauthorized purpose or in a manner that violates any law, University regulation, policy, or procedure. - No student shall use any facility, equipment, or service of the University, or enter or remain on any University premises to which they do not have authorized and legitimate access (this includes entry that is contrary to the expressed instruction of authorized persons and unauthorized accessing of roofs or buildings or scaling the sides of buildings). - " No student shall destroy, misplace, misfile, or render inoperable any stored information such as books, film, data files, or programs from a University or personal library, computer, or other information storage, processing, or retrieval system. - Any student who intentionally or maliciously brings a false, frivolous, or vexatious allegation against any person under this